 “Be honest.
-Let people know if you experience hearing loss, and what they can do to help,” says Linda.
+Let people know if you experience hearing loss, and what they can do to help,” says Tracy.

 If the environment is making it hard for you to hear, make sure you’re seated away from the bustling kitchen or stereo speakers.
 Even better, ask for the stereo to be switched off.

 “Don’t be afraid to ask for music to be turned down.
-You probably won’t be the only person bothered by the volume,” says Linda.
+You probably won’t be the only person bothered by the volume,” says Tracy.